Sahiljawale/Placement_Questions/README.md

 7) Write a program to identify if the number is Perfect number or not
 8) Write a program to identify if the number is Armstrong or not
 9) Write a CPP program to convert total no of days into years, months, days
+10) Write a program to identify if the number is Palindrome or not